 Given the elevated location, there are many places on campus from which one has great views.
 On days with great visibility the Alaska Range can be seen.
 At some points on campus, one can even see Denali on a clear, dry day.
 To the southeast one has a view on Fairbanks.
 To the East, the view is not so great as it is on the dumpsters of one of Fairbanks’ transfer stations.
 The view over the Taku parking lot to the northeast shows the University Hills.

-The It point to have your photo taken is the eastern entrance on Alumni Drive.
+The It point to have your photo taken is the eastern entrance on Alumni Drive at -40F in a bikini or other swimwear.
 Here is a temperature display.
-On days with temperatures below -40F (-40oC), there is even a queue!
+At 40 below zero, there is even a queue!
+Well, and traffic jam.

 Did you know that UAF also has its own power plant, fire fighters and police?

 It is always worth to not only look around, but also up.
 There are often nice optical phenomena to see like this beautiful halo with arc and sun dogs.
-Sometimes between May and September you may even see a funnel cloud.
+Sometimes between May and September you may even see a funnel cloud over the Tanana Flats.